 Yar bana bir eğlence.
 Notes on Parrhesia reflects upon the term “parrhesia”, which implies not only freedom of speech, but also the obligation to speak the truth for the common good, even at personal risk, by questioning how the notion of entertainment relates to personal expression and public participation.

 This is where the artist links to the Gezi Park protests in 2013, in which humor and creativity were key elements in mocking the political regimes.
-Filmic fragments from National Cypriot television archive alternate with the voices of Cypriot, Greek and Turkish Karagoz masters discussing language, history, the tools and the political role of the medium.
+Filmic fragments from National Cypriot television archive alternate with the voices of Cypriot, Greek and Turkish Karagoz masters discussing the language, the history, the tools, and the political role of the medium.

 Written, directed and produced by Eleni Kamma

-In co-production with Jubilee and Netwerk center for contemporary Art Aalst
+In co-production with Jubilee and Netwerk centre for contemporary Art Aalst

 With the voices of

 Ilgın Deniz Akseloğlu